 Palaipafos – Kouklia Archaeological Site

-There are a lot of different ruin sites that you can stop at if travelling from Paphos to Larnaca.
-If you’re not a history enthusiast and are only planning on stopping in once place, then I suggest giving this one a miss.
+There are a lot of different ruin sites that you can stop at when travelling to Larnaca.
+If you’re not a history enthusiast and are only planning on stopping in one place, then I suggest giving this one a miss.

 Aphrodite’s Rock